Occupations Associated with Asbestos and Mesothelioma Cancer

 There are currently numerous asbestos lawsuits against automobile parts manufacturers, many of which are popular nationwide companies still in business today.

+One example of this kind of asbestos exposure is in postal workers.
 Not only were postal workers in the past in danger of asbestos exposure, but current workers are also at risk when the buildings are not properly maintained.

 Carpenters

 Carpentry work remains a high-risk occupation for asbestos exposure.
-Most carpentry products manufacturers don’t use asbestos anymore.
+Most carpentry product manufacturers don’t use asbestos anymore.
 They are still at risk of exposure when renovating cabinetry and rooms and working on other projects constructed initially with asbestos.

 Part of their job requirements may be to sand, cut through, and remove asbestos products that contain asbestos, such as insulation and tiles.